EXPLAINER: Should red-flag law have stopped parade shooting?

 DID HIGHLAND PARK POLICE PASS INFORMATION ABOUT THE THREATS TO STATE POLICE?

+They did, though they did not take one step available to them under the red flag law: Ask for a firearm restraining order.

-They did.
-State police confirmed that they got a warning from Highland Park police months before Crimo applied for his license.
+State police have confirmed they got a warning from Highland Park police months before Crimo applied for his gun license.
 It’s not clear if the state agency went through Highland Park’s report before granting the license.

 A statement from state police said only that “there was insufficient basis to establish a clear and present danger” to deny the application.